Recovery of Future Data via Convolution Nuclear Norm Minimization: Experiments

 \subsection{Image Completion}

 The proposed CNNM is indeed a general method for completing partial tensors rather than specific forecasting models.
-To validate their completion performance, we consider the task of restoring the $200\times200$ Lena image from its incomplete versions.
+To validate their completion performance, we consider the task of restoring the $200\times200$ Boats image from its incomplete versions.
 We also include the LRMC method established by~\cite{Candes:2009:math} into comparison.

 Figure~\ref{fig:lena:acc} evaluates the recovery performance of various methods.
-It is clear that LRMC is distinctly outperformed by $\mathrm{DFT}_{\ell_1}$, which is further outperformed largely by CNNM with kernel size $13\times13$.
+It is clear that LRMC is distinctly outperformed by $\mathrm{DFT}_{\ell_1}$, which is further outperformed largely by CNNM.
 Figure~\ref{fig:lena:example} shows that the images restored by CNNM is visually better than $\mathrm{DFT}_{\ell_1}$, whose results contain many artifacts but are still better than LRMC.
 In particular, the second row of Figure~\ref{fig:lena:example} illustrates that CNNM can well handle the ``unidentifiable'' cases where some rows and columns of an image are wholly missing.
 Table~\ref{tb:lena} shows some detailed evaluation results.
-As we can see, when the kernel size rises from $13\times13$ to $53\times53$, the PSNR produced by CNNM only slightly increases from 27.2 to 27.58.
-However, since the computational complexity of CNNM is $O(mk^2)$, the running time grows fast as the enlargement of the kernel size.
-So, we would suggest setting $k_1=k_2=13$ while running CNNM on natural images.
+As we can see, CNNM works almost equally well under a wide range of kernel sizes.
+However, since the computational complexity of CNNM is $\mathcal{O}(mk^2)$, the running time grows fast as the enlargement of the kernel size.
+So, when the computational efficiency is a high priority, it is desirable to use smaller kernels, e.g., $k_1=k_2=13$.